 Author's main message

-According to the United Nations High Commissioner for Refugees (UNHCR), for the first time since the Second World War the number of refugees on the move, i.e. forcibly displaced persons, has crossed the 50 million mark.
+According to the United Nations High Commissioner for Refugees (UNHCR), the number of refugees on the move, that is, forcibly displaced persons, has crossed the 70 million mark, roughly the population of the UK.
 Civil war, international conflicts, ethnic conflicts, and human rights abuses are the main causes of this movement.
 UNHCR also estimates that approximately half of all refugees are found in urban areas, one-third in camps, and the rest in the countryside.
-Moreover, 80% live in developing countries.
-Among these, UNHCR has identified one million individuals as displaced and in need of resettlement.
+Moreover, 84% live in developing countries.
+Among these, UNHCR has identified one million individuals as displaced.

-Only a small portion of the world’s refugees has managed to seek asylum in developed countries and find some kind of sanctuary.
+Only a small portion of the world's refugees has managed to seek asylum in developed countries and find some kind of sanctuary.
 Although the number of people needing protection has increased dramatically, the current asylum system has become controversial in Western countries, spurring a heated political debate.
 Two related questions have fuelled this debate.
-The first question is how potential refugees can seek asylum in a humanitarian and safe way.
-The second is connected to the host societies and the extent to which they want or are able to welcome newcomers, offer them protection, and subsequently integrate them into society.
+The first question is: how can potential refugees seek asylum in a humanitarian and safe way?
+The second is connected to the host societies: to what extent do they want or are they able to welcome newcomers, offer them protection, and subsequently integrate them into society?
 The second question is examined in more detail in the following, as it deals specifically with the labor market integration of refugees in host countries.
-The labor market integration of immigrants has been a subject of academic interest for some time.
-However, very few countries have analyzed labor market integration by intake categories, which would allow distinction between groups such as labor migrants, refugees, family reunion migrants, etc. This paper discusses the labor market trajectories, employment, and income of refugees in Western countries in relation to other intake categories—labor migrants and family reunion migrants—as well as the sub-category of resettled refugees.
+The labor market integration of immigrants has been a subject of academic interest for some time and is increasing.
+However, due to data limitation, a limited number of countries have analyzed labor market integration by intake categories, which would allow distinction between groups such as labor migrants, refugees, family reunion migrants, and so on.
+This article discusses the labor market trajectories, employment, and income of refugees in Western countries in relation to labor migrants and family reunion migrants as well as the sub-category of resettled refugees.

 Discussion of pros and cons